Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - Monogramming Foot – use with the machine’s decorative stitches.
 This is not a monogramming machine, though, so you will not be able to add letters.

 If you want additional presser feet, you can purchase any universal low-shank presser feet.
-I have a set of 42 universal presser feet that I picked up for less than 25$ on Amazon that I regularly use with my machine!
+I have a set of 42 universal presser feet that I picked up on Amazon that I regularly use with my machine!

 What are the perks of a computerized sewing machine?